lextoumbourou/notes/public/posts/dynamically-loading-modules-and-classes-in-python.md

+---
-Title: Dynamically loading modules and classes in Python
+title: Dynamically loading modules and classes in Python
+date: 2012-10-12 00:00
-Tagline: Using pkgutil and getattr to do exactly as the title implies
+summary: Using pkgutil and getattr to do exactly as the title implies
-Slug: dynamically-loading-modules-and-classes-in-python
+slug: dynamically-loading-modules-and-classes-in-python
-Date: 2012-10-12
-Tags: Python
+tags: Python
+---

 </p>